 How to Evaluate Your Business’s IT Risk Management

-Risk management as it pertains to IT is having safeguards in place to reduce and mitigate potential technological risks.
+IT risk management means that you have safeguards in place to reduce and mitigate potential technological risks.
 For over a decade, Framework IT has been evaluating the IT environments of businesses to evaluate risk.
 A proper risk management evaluation requires an assessment of the controls and access to all systems such as applications, data, response systems and policies.

-A common theme that we see nowadays is many organization’s critical processes and data are all digital, and therefore more openly exposed to cybersecurity-related risks.
+As most organization’s critical processes and data are now all digital, more of your business is exposed to cybersecurity-related risks.
 We hope that this blog will give you some valuable insight into the importance of proper risk management.

 Benefits of Implementing an IT Risk Management Plan

-You’re never going to be 100% safe of risk or harm, but by implementing a proper plan you are able to build a structure to get you thinking through a process or plan.
+You’re never going to be 100% safe of risk or harm, but by implementing a proper plan you can build a process for when something occurs..

 According to the Insurance Information Institute, “A business that is indifferent to lose control may have a higher than the average number of insurance claims.
 A really poor loss history can make it difficult to find insurance.
 Conversely, businesses that actively manage risks, and thereby control losses, will have fewer claims and will often see those efforts rewarded with lower insurance premiums.”

-An efficient plan affords you the ability to respond to incidents quickly and more effectively, therefore reducing cost and risk exposure.
+An efficient plan affords you the ability to respond to incidents quickly and therefore reduce cost and risk.
 IT risk management will not only provide a positive financial gain but peace of mind in knowing you are being proactive versus reactive.

 Where is My Business at Risk?

-Many of those areas of risk are revolve around personal risk and data, how that data is used, who and to where it gets disseminate, and finally - who is trying to get to that data.
-These risks are very likely to come through at an individual level via phishing attempts from email or other similar insider threats.
-Attackers are counting on your employee negligence in the area of risk management.
+Many of the risks revolve around personal risk and data, how data is used, who and to where it is disseminated, and finally – who is trying to get to that data.
+Contrary to common misconception, these risks are most likely to enter your organization on an individual level via phishing attempts from email or similar insider attacks.
+Attackers are counting on employee negligence and misinformation.

 5 Steps to IT Risk Management